tylertitsworth/5th-age-srd/Classes/Paladin.md

 You can use this talent at-will (but you are still limited to one interrupt action between your turns).

+#### Avenging Smite

-**Avenging Smite (Smite Power):** If a nearby ally is dying, you have advantage on the attack roll.
+If a nearby ally is dying, you have advantage on the attack roll.
 If both attack rolls hit, the target is stunned until the end of its next turn.

 ---